 Fortunately I was at work that day, and doubly fortunately Ursula was able to snatch a couple of my cameras and bring them out to the control tower.
 Triply fortunately, the wonderful folks at Atlantic Aviation were gracious enough to escort both Ursula and me out onto the ramp so that I could take the photographs you see here today as well as some of my favorite shots of this encounter on this week’s Fun Photo Friday.

-All in all I managed to snag some 50 photographs, including those I later stitched together for a couple of detailed panoramas, one of which you’ll see Friday.
+All in all I managed to snag some 50 photographs, including those I later stitched together for a couple of detailed panoramas.
 Of course, I couldn’t just waste all that ramp time photographing just one aircraft, so I diversified a bit.

 The FAA registry number for this wondrous aircraft is N348MS (MS standing for “Mother Ship), and WhiteKnightTwo has been christened VMS Eve — Virgin Mother Ship “Eve” named after Virgin Galactic owner Richard Branson’s mother.
 The second WhiteKnightTwo in the series will be christened VMS Steve Fossett after the famous aviator.